geomms/Mod-1-Project_HTX-DS-021720/README.md

 - Plan out your questions and how you'll be doing the analysis **before** you start coding.
 This is the place you can likely split up the work, but be sure to keep checking in with your partner - they likely are doing cool things that you may want to use!

-- Save time at the end to clean up your notebook and repository, create and practice your presentation, and otherwise cross your t's/dot your i's.
+- Save time at the end of the week to clean up your notebook and repository, create and practice your presentation, and otherwise cross your t's/dot your i's.

 And remember - you got this.